ThePooN/bancho.js/README.md

 ```
 All you need to do to run this example is install bancho.js into your project (`npm i bancho.js`), paste this code into a file and replace my credentials with yours, from https://osu.ppy.sh/p/irc.
 This library doesn't limit itself to sending messages though!
 It also has **complete multiplayer support** and the ability of firing API requests from BanchoUser objects, and much more! **Learn more with the [provided examples](https://github.com/ThePooN/bancho.js/tree/master/examples) and [documentation](https://bancho.js.org)!**

+# Caching

+A BanchoClient uses unique BanchoUser instances across its lifespan.
+The cache never gets cleared and objects never destroyed.

+Starting with bancho.js v0.10, we support garbage collection of these instances out-of-the-box using WeakRef, introduced in Node.js >= v14.6.0.

+bancho.js also supports [weak-value-map](https://www.npmjs.com/package/weak-value-map) if present, providing garbage collection of BanchoUser objects in Node.js >= v10.0.0.
+From my own testing, this solution offers better memory usage than Node.js's WeakRef.
+However, I don't think this can be considered as stable as Node.js's WeakRefs, so I wouldn't recommend using this solution unless necessary.

 # Contributing